 Winter season (October – March):

-Castle complex is open daily from 6:00 to 23:00.
-Places where tickets are required are open from 9:00 to 16:00.
+The castle complex is open daily from 6:00 to 23:00.
+Places where tickets are required, are open from 9:00 to 16:00.
 Prague Castle Gardens, including the Deer Moat and the Riding School Terrace, are closed.

 - Allow a minimum of four hours for a visit.